Simona de Silvestro: GT3

 In 2020, De Silvestro returned to Europe as a factory Porsche GT driver; contesting the 2020 ADAC GT Masters for Timo Bernhard's Team75 with Klaus Bachler.
 She finished 23rd in the championship with 41 points.
 The duo switched to Herberth Motorsport for the 2021 ADAC GT Masters.

+Bobsleigh

+In early 2022, de Silvestro announced that she had started training in the winter sport of monobob, with a goal to compete for Italy at the 2026 Winter Olympics.
+Her first competitive event was the 2022 Swiss championships where she placed fifth.

 Racing record

 Career summary

 † As de Silvestro was a guest driver, she was ineligible to score points.